wincent/clipper/README.md

     bind-key y run-shell "tmux save-buffer - | nc -U ~/.clipper.sock"

+Or, alternatively, with `socat` (which may be useful if your version of `nc` doesn't support the `-U` switch):

+    bind-key y run-shell "tmux save-buffer - | socat - UNIX-CLIENT:~/.clipper.sock"

 In tmux 1.8 to 2.3, we have access to the new `copy-pipe` command and can use a single key binding to copy text into the tmux copy buffer and send it to Clipper and therefore the system clipboard at the same time:

     bind-key -t vi-copy Enter copy-pipe "nc localhost 8377"